Colleges by Location

 Student Organizations

 There are 61 student organizations and groups with open membership at this school.
-Sororities and fraternities are included in that number.
-At this school, 4% of male students are members of social organizations, while that percentage is 6 for female students.
-Other popular organizations at University of the District of Columbia are Theater Arts Ensemble and Caribbean Student Association.
+That includes sororities and fraternities.
+4 percent of male and 6 of female students are participants in different organizations at University of the District of Columbia.
+Other popular student organizations at this school are Theater Arts Ensemble and Caribbean Student Association.

 If you are interested in music, you can join the University of the District of Columbia band or chorus.
-If drama is your thing, there is a club dedicated to acting that you can join.
-You have a talent for media and communication?
+For those interested in acting, there is a drama club you can become part of.
+Interested in media and communication?
 University of the District of Columbia publishes its own newspaper.

 Student Services

-University of the District of Columbia provides a number of services necessary for a pleasant and secure life on campus.
+At University of the District of Columbia, there are many amenities required for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are emergency phone and alarm devices available around the clock.
 There is a security patrol available 24/7.
 There is a health clinic with personal/psychological counseling.
 All in all, campus life at University of the District of Columbia is rich and vibrant and provides everything most students need.

 Career Services